 Those are your defining metrics when it comes to email copy…

-Now, let’s talk about what you can do to get the best results possible from your email, starting with the idea of ‘preframing.’
+Now, let’s talk about what you can do to get the best results from your email, starting with the idea of ‘reframing.’

 Preframing is an NLP technique used by copywriters to get a prospect or user to take action.

-Basically, successfully preframing someone is all about setting them up to take action on the next page, after they click the link in your email.
+Successfully pre-framing someone is about setting them up to take action on the next page after they click the link in your email.

-I’m actually running a paid traffic campaign in the photography niche right now where we’re collecting email addresses.
-Right after they sign up, they get an email from me with some email copy and a link to a sales page.
+I’m running a paid traffic campaign in the photography niche where we’re collecting email addresses.
+Directly after they sign up, they get an email from me with some email copy and a link to a sales page.

 Rather than say, “Check out this photography course.
 It’s got lots of training on picking the right camera, using Photoshop, and taking expert pictures…”

-My email copy says, “Imagine using X technique to sharpen your clients photos,” or “Y strategy really has served as inspiration for a lot of the landscape photos that I’ve been taking…”
+My email copy says, “Imagine using X technique to sharpen your client’s photos,” or “Y strategy has served as inspiration for a lot of the landscape photos that I’ve been taking…”

-The ‘experience’ or ‘event’ being: their education after purchasing the product!
+The ‘experience’ or ‘event’ is their education after purchasing the product!

-Preframing is the biggest difference between marketers who make HUGE money and marketers who don’t.
+Preframing is the most significant difference between marketers who make HUGE money and marketers who don’t.
 You can use it everywhere, including:

 - Email messages you send out in your autoresponder